EFForg/privacybadger/doc/DESIGN-AND-ROADMAP.md

 and is tracked by <tt>q.tracking.co.uk</tt> on that site.
 The seenThirdParties data structure will have a third entry added to it, meeting the threshold of three first party origins and defining
-<tt>tracking.co.uk</tt> as a tracking eTLD+1.  *However*, only
+<tt>tracking.co.uk</tt> as a tracking eTLD+1.
+At this point
-<tt>q.tracking.co.uk</tt> will be blocked at this point; each other subdomain
-of <tt>tracking.co.uk</tt> will be redlisted as it attempts to load in future requests.
+<tt>tracking.co.uk</tt> will be added to the block list.
+Any future requests to
+<tt>tracking.co.uk</tt>, or any of its subdomains, will be blocked.
 The user can manually unblock specific subdomains as necessary via the popup menu.

 ##### What is a "low entropy" cookie?